-AC Separation Treatment Surgeon
+AC Shoulder Separation Treatment Surgeon

 Are you an athlete who participates in contact sports?
 If so, you may be at risk of sustaining an AC joint injury, or a separated shoulder.
 Injuries to the AC joint are quite common in the athletic population.
 AC separation treatment surgeon, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have sustained a separated shoulder.
 Contact Dr. Padalecki’s team today!

-An Overview on AC Separation Treatment
+An Overview of AC Separation Treatment

-How to Treat AC Joint Separation
+How is AC Joint Separation Treated?

 Mild AC separations can often be treated by rest and sling use followed by a short physical therapy program.
 However, in cases of a severe separation or in cases where an AC separation is not healing, surgery is often warranted because chronic shoulder instability and frequent separations and dislocations can occur on a daily basis following the initial injury.
 Thus, the goal of a surgical AC separation treatment is to secure the collarbone back into its normal position by attaching very strong sutures to the collarbone and front of the shoulder blade.
 This is often accompanied by reconstruction of the coracoclavicular ligaments, which involves looping a donated graft from the front of the shoulder blade to the top of the collarbone.
 Dr. Padalecki performs this surgery with the use of the arthroscopic camera as well as a small incision at the top of the shoulder.

 Following a surgical AC separation treatment, patients will start shoulder motion under the direction of a therapist.
 Patients will be asked to wear a sling for protection for many weeks following surgery.
 Eventually, after the ligaments heal, patients will be allowed to progressively strengthen the shoulder and discard the sling.
 Return to sporting activities usually occurs around 3 to 4 months after surgery.